VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 > aggregate boundaries are right, you don't need delay load.

 > *Developer #2:* To be clear, the aggregate boundary is here to group
-> things that should change together for reasons of consitency.
+> things that should change together for reasons of consistency.
 A lazy
 > load would indicate that things that have been grouped together don't
 > really need this grouping?